 - It can be very sociable and you may meet other expectant Mothers

-I can honestly say that I feel so much fitter, stronger and with less aches and pains in this pregnancy than I did during my first.
+I can honestly say that I feel so much fitter, stronger and with fewer aches and pains in this pregnancy than I did during my first.
 I am also hoping that this will lead to a natural birth without any need for intervention.
 I feel confident that I can continue to exercise under the correct guidance up until my body allows me to.

-My top tips for working at are:
+My top tips for working out

 - Find suitable comfortable clothing- I wear maternity workout clothing designed and made my SpeedBump.
 Read my full review here.